Reportage (album): Timbaland sessions and second split with Andy Taylor

 The Timbaland sessions were advanced to September to allow for the participation of Justin Timberlake.
 They both joined the band along with Nate "Danja" Hills at Manhattan Center Studios in New York City for writing and recording sessions, but Andy didn't appear.
 After a month of fan speculation, on 26 October 2006, Duran Duran announced that "As of last weekend, the four of us have dissolved our partnership and will be continuing as Duran Duran without Andy, as we have reached a point in our relationship with him where there is an unworkable gulf between us and we can no longer effectively function together.
 Although obviously disappointed and saddened about this, we are excited about the next chapter of the Duran Duran story and look forward to seeing you all soon.".

-One week later, before a concert in Providence, John Taylor went on to suggest that the split had been coming for some time: "We've not really been on the same page for a while.
+One week later, before a concert in Providence, John went on to suggest that the split had been coming for some time: "We've not really been on the same page for a while.
 And it's been getting very testy most of this year, actually.
 And there's just been a break coming.
-We’ve had different aims, different considerations, different loyalties. (...)
+We've had different aims, different considerations, different loyalties. (...)
 And life goes on.
-Four out of the five of us have rediscovered each other, and realized that we’re the best friends we've ever had.
-And we’re enormously grateful to have each other in our lives.
+Four out of the five of us have rediscovered each other, and realized that we're the best friends we've ever had.
+And we're enormously grateful to have each other in our lives.
 And there's nobody I'd rather make music with, and I can say the same for the other three.
 I don't think I could say that for Andy."